liyuhangLLL/BookNotes/How to win friends/part3.md

 A drop of  honey catches more flies than a gallon of gall.

 If a man's heart is rankling with discord and ill feeling toward you, you can't win him your way of thinking with all the logic.

+## Principle 5 Get the other saying "yes, yes" immediately

+It is of the very greatest importance that a person be started in the affirmative direction.

+In talking with people, don't begin by discussing the things on which you differ.
+Begin by emphasizing -- and keep on emphasizing -- the things on which you agree.